jmbucknall/EZDSL/ezdsl.md

 TSkipList
 ----------------------------------------------------------------------
 A skip list is a special type of linked list of data objects.
-The list is sorted and therefore requires the Compare method to be overridden.
+The list is sorted and therefore requires the `Compare` method to be overridden.
-Compared with TLinkList and TDList, this implementation uses nodes of varying sizes.
-The nodes have between 1 and 16 (skMaxLevels) of forward pointers, the higher ones skipping over nodes with less forward pointers.
+Compared with `TLinkList` and `TDList`, this implementation uses nodes of varying sizes.
+The nodes have between 1 and 16 (`skMaxLevels`) of forward pointers, the higher ones skipping over nodes with less forward pointers.
 This means much faster search times, but slightly slower list update times (i.e., insert and delete).
 It can cope with